Skip to Main Content

 Request E-Reserves

-Electronic Course Reserves, or E-Reserves, deliver access to digital or scanned digitized course readings and other materials online at the E-Reserves page and via the Blackboard course shell.
+Electronic Course Reserves, or E-Reserves, provide access to digital course readings and other electronic materials on the E-Reserves page.

-Faculty can request or upload E-Reserve items using the E-Reserves Request Form
+Faculty can request or upload e-reserves items using the E-Reserves Request Form

-Please allow up to two weeks for your e-reserves request to be processed and your materials to be made available online.
+Note: Please allow up to 10 business days for your e-reserves request to be processed and your materials to be made available online.
 If you have an urgent need, please submit the request form and then follow up with an email to lori.wienke@oneonta.edu.

 Request Physical Reserves

-Please note that all reserve materials will be entered into the online catalog by TITLE.
-Therefore, it is essential for reserves to be listed by title in your syllabus.
-It is very important that both the Instructor's Last Name and the full Course Number (e.g., PSYC100, BIOL228) be listed on the form because they each provide a point of access to reserve materials in the online catalog.
-Reserve materials are not always accessible by author.
+Note: All reserve materials will be entered into the online catalog by TITLE.
+Therefore, it is essential for course reserve materials to be listed by title in your syllabus.
+It is important that both the Instructor's Last Name and the full Course Number (e.g., PSYC100, BIOL228) be listed on the request form because they each provide a point of access to course reserve materials in the online catalog.
+Course Reserve materials are not always accessible by author.
 Reserve materials may be listed under more than one instructor and/or under more than one course number.
-All pertinent information should be indicated on the Reserve Request Form.
+All pertinent information should be indicated on the Course Reserve Request Form.

 Return of Physical Course Reserves

-At any time, instructors can retrieve personal copies of reserves directly from the library Circulation Desk or request their items to be mailed via inter-campus mail (we can't mail outside of campus) to their department address by sending an email to libcir@oneonta.edu.
+At any time, instructors can retrieve personal copies of course reserves directly from the Library Circulation Desk or request their items be mailed through campus mail (items cannot be mailed outside of campus) to their department address by sending an email to libcir@oneonta.edu.

-The Milne library is offering digitization of existing print reserve items to assist faculty.
-This is a limited service depending on staffing.
-Digital scans can easily be added to a Blackboard course shell or an E-Reserve course for students to access online.
+The Library offers digitization of existing print reserve items to assist faculty.
+This limited service depends on available staffing.
+Digital scans (PDFs) can be added to an e-reserve for your course or in Brightspace for students to access online.

 For Requests: Use the Digitization Request form

-• Please note the specific reserve item item to be digitized, and what specifically should be digitized from the item.
+• Please note the specific course reserve item to be digitized, and what specifically should be digitized from that item.

 • The requests will be screened for copyright compliance prior to being accepted for digitization.
-Once accepted you will receive an email with instruction to deliver the item, if it is a personal copy, or confirmation that it has been retrieved if it is a library copy.
+Once accepted, you will receive an email with instructions to deliver the item, if it is your personal copy, or confirmation that it was retrieved from the stacks if library-owned.
 You will also receive an estimated time to completion.

-• Library staff will digitize the item and send you instructions in retrieving it, along with instructions for collecting personal copies.
+• Library staff will digitize the item and send you instructions for retrieving it, along with instructions for picking up items that are personal copies.

 Course Reserve Material Types

-• Library Materials: All Milne Library materials may be placed on reserve EXCEPT materials from the Reference, Periodicals (photocopies of articles may be placed on reserve) or Special Collections.
-Materials owned by other libraries cannot be placed on reserve.
-You should locate and bring the library materials to the Circulation/Reserve Desk to expedite processing.
-If an item is not on the shelf, we will either recall it or initiate a search for it immediately.
+• Library Materials: All library-owned materials may be placed on reserve EXCEPT materials from the Reference, Periodicals (photocopies of articles may be placed on reserve) or Special Collections.
+Materials owned by other libraries cannot be placed on course reserve.
+You should locate and bring the library materials to the Circulation Desk to expedite processing.
+If an item is not on the shelf, we will either recall it or initiate a search for it.
 The item will be processed as soon as it is located.
 Library materials will be returned to the stacks at the end of each semester unless an instructor requests that the item be placed on long-term reserve.

 • Personal Copies of Books or Journals: Faculty may place a personal copy of a book, textbook, or periodical on reserve.
 However, the library cannot guarantee the safety of these items (either by loss or damage).
 We recommend that personal copy materials be placed in the "restricted" category which allows only a 4-hour use within the library.